 Biometric access control systems are chosen by many businesses due to the convenience and security they offer.
-Despite its many benefits, the use of biometric modalities such as fingerprint and palm print can be dangerous because they require direct contact with a biometric reader.
+Despite its many benefits, the use of biometric modalities such as fingerprints and palm prints can be dangerous because they require direct contact with a biometric reader.
 Their very nature makes them difficult to maintain from a hygiene standpoint.

 The growing importance of false alarm management

-AI-powered technology automates the monitoring process, reducing the need for watching multiple screens at once and allowing security personnel to focus on real threats.
+AI-powered technology automates the monitoring process, reducing the need to watch multiple screens at once and allowing security personnel to focus on real threats.
 By utilizing computer vision algorithms, Scylla AI false alarm filtering system triggers alerts only in case of validated threats, impressively minimizing false positives by up to 99.95%.

 Perimeter intrusion detection system

 There is a wide array of physical attacks that threaten the manufacturing sector.
-These include sabotage of equipment, vehicle or explosive attacks to damage facility operations or trigger environmental disasters, and active shooter incidents.
+These include sabotage of equipment, attacks to damage facility operations or trigger environmental disasters, as well as active shooter incidents.
 As manufacturing units have expensive equipment, industrial know-how and stocks, there is a sheer need to restrict and monitor movement at all entry points and the site area in general.

-AI-based technology plays a key role in reducing the impact of these physical security challenges and helps optimize assets and employees’ safety while reducing property losses.
-With enhanced video surveillance systems and AI-powered intrusion detection solutions integrated into security infrastructure, security personnel can be notified as soon as an unauthorized individual or object enters factory premises.
+AI-based technology plays a key role in reducing the impact of these physical security challenges.
+With enhanced video surveillance systems and AI-powered intrusion detection solutions integrated into the security infrastructure, assigned personnel can be notified as soon as an unauthorized individual or object enters factory premises.
 Scylla’s Perimeter Intrusion Detection makes use of an advanced AI engine that can work effectively despite rough weather conditions and poor illumination and delivers superior precision compared to cameras with embedded algorithms.
-Also, collected data acts as solid evidence while handing over the matter to the police or while claiming theft insurance.
+Furthermore, collected data serves as solid evidence when reporting the incident to the police or claiming theft insurance.

 Enhanced surveillance with drones